jenkins-x/jx-docs/content/en/v3/develop/faq/_index.md

 With v3 everything is done via GitOps - so if in doubt the answer is to modify git.

 You can create new environments by adding to the `environments:` section of [jx-requirements.yml](https://github.com/jx3-gitops-repositories/jx3-kubernetes/blob/master/jx-requirements.yml#L18)

+## How do I specify DOCKER_REGISTRY_ORG?

+If you need to you can override in a specific repository (via a `.jx/settings.yaml` in your repository) but usually its common to all repos and is inherited from your `jx-requirements.yml` in your development environment repository

 ## How do I switch to bucketrepo?